MoFEM/Workshop2023/index.md

 ## Password and login

 - On the first login, select the password.
 The login name is *mofem*.
 You have admin rights, and you can add more users.
-- The shell password on the SSH login is different than the JupyterHub password.
-Shell password is *123*.
-- Change password in the shell using [passwd](https://man7.org/linux/man-pages/man1/passwd.1.html){:target="_blank" rel="noopener"} command
 - Set up your shell with the command (e.g. bash):
 ~~~~
 $ usermod --shell /bin/bash your_login_name